Dynamic random graphs with vertex removal

-In the previous sections we covered the exploration of the neighbours of $k_{\barv[q]}$, the smallest vertex in $V(\partial B_q(G_n,k_0))$ with respect to the BFS ordering, and coupled this process with the construction of the children of $\barv[q]$ in $\cT$.
-As discussed prior to this coupling, the same proofs (with only minor modifications) can be used to couple \emph{all} the vertices in $V(\partial B_q(G_n,k_0))$ and in $V(\partial B_q(\cT,0))$.
-The main difference is the number of \emph{probed} and \emph{active} vertices in the BFS exploration of $G_n$.
-However, the bounds used in the proofs of the lemmas in this section still suffice for the coupling of all vertices.
+\paragraph{\texorpdfstring{Coupling the remaining vertices in $B_q(G_n,k_0)$ and $B_q(\cT,0)$.}{}} In the previous sections, we covered the exploration of the neighbours of $k_{\barv[q]}$, the smallest vertex in $\partial B_q(G_n,k_0)$ with respect to the BFS ordering, and coupled this process with the construction of the children of $\barv[q]$ in $\cT$.
+As discussed prior to this coupling, the same proofs with only minor modifications can be used to couple \emph{all} the vertices in $\partial B_q(G_n,k_0)$ and in $\partial B_q(\cT,0)$. \lyu{The changes to be done consist og:} \begin{itemize} \item \lyu{Estimating the probability that an edge is sent to an already processed vertex in the same level.
+As already pointed out, the probability of this bad event is readily bounded from above in parallel with the above proof using the event $\cQ_i$ from~\eqref{eq:An} (where $i$ is the label of the processed vertex), Lemma~\ref{lemma:condconc} and the event $\cH_{q,1}$ (ensuring that $i$ is suitably large).} \item Estimating the number of \emph{probed} and \emph{active} vertices in the BFS exploration of $G_n$.
+However, the bounds used in the proofs of the lemmas in this section \lyu{are still valid in the general case.} \end{itemize}